-As a criminal defense practitioner, it’s all too common to hear the struggles of registered sex offenders face in finding employment.
+As a Salt Lake City criminal defense lawyer, it’s all too common to hear the struggles of registered sex offenders face in finding employment.
 The qualifications needed to have your name removed from Utah’s Sex Offender Registry depend on multiple factors.
 The complicated part of this process is that there are no guarantees.
 In fact, petitions can be denied even if you meet the eligibility criteria.
 It’s best to talk to a qualified attorney about your specific circumstances if you’re looking into removal of your name or the name of someone you know from Utah’s Sex Offender Registry.
-Call (801) 733-1308 to schedule a free consultation.
+Call (801) 758-2287 to schedule a free consultation.
 Here is a brief overview of these requirements.

 Sex Offender Registry Name Removal Process